 Some believe photographers shouldn’t be seen nor heard during a shoot — they should blend into the background capturing candid shots.
 Others believe in order to get the shot, you need to cause a reaction to make it happen.

 With my outgoing personality, I tend to make the shot happen but I also know the value of blending in and waiting for a special moment to unfold, letting it happen.
-Its up to you to decided which photographer you need to be for the situation presented to you.
+It’s up to you to decide which photographer you need to be for the situation presented to you.

-During a golf event for an accounting firm, I started to get bored taking the traditional team photo on the green so I decided to make a few shots happen.
+During a golf event a few years ago for an accounting firm, I started to get bored taking the traditional team photo on the green.
+So I decided to make a few shots happen.
 I saw the CEO nail a nice shot and it just missed the sand trap.

 I hoped that it had landed in the trap so I could get a great shot of him hitting it out.
 I developed a good relationship with him from the following year’s event and knew he had a good sense of humor.

 I quickly ran over and marked where his ball dropped and then kicked it in the trap.
 As the other balls made their way to the green, I took my position.
 He approached the green, saw his ball in the sand trap and my marker.
 He looked confused until he saw me smiling.
 He started to laugh and said, “Let me guess, you want a shot in the sand trap?”
 The group busted out laughing and I got my shot.

 Let me point out, this is risky with golfers.
 If I hadn’t known him this well, I would have asked him if we could get a shot of him hitting a ball out of the sand trap.
 I would point out how marketing could use the image to parallel how a CEO can handle difficult situations.

 Here’s some practical advice to make a shot happen:

 - Create action and snap a shot of the reaction to the reaction.